Tabun (nerve agent)

-Tabun (NATO designation GA) is an extremely toxic compound of the organophosphate family.
+Tabun (NATO designation GA) is an extremely toxic compound and nerve agent chemical weapon of the organophosphate family.
 It is not present in nature.
 At room temperature, the pure compound is a clear and viscous liquid.
 However, impurities imparted during its manufacture are almost always present, turning it yellow or brown.
 Exposed to environs, it slowly evaporates into the atmosphere, with the vapor having a slight fruity or almond-like odor.
 As the compound has a much higher molecular mass (162 g/mol) compared to air, tabun gas tends to accumulate in low-lying areas.

 It is a potent inhibitor of acetylcholinesterase, a key enzyme within the human body as well as in other animals.
 Acetylcholinesterase is responsible for breaking down acetylcholine, a neurotransmitter released into the synaptic cleft by motor neurons.
 The presence of acetylcholine within the cleft signals the post-synaptic (downstream) motor neuron to contract the neuron's associated muscle fibers, and vice versa.
 By irreversibly phosphorylating the enzyme, tabun accomplishes a constant and involuntary contraction of the affected muscles, as the acetylcholine is not recycled and continues to build up within the cleft.
 Death of the organism ensues when respiratory muscles, such as the diaphragm and intercostals, become exhausted and paralyzed from constant contraction, leading to loss of respiratory functions.

+Tabun was the first nerve agent discovered, in 1936 by Gerhard Schrader in Nazi Germany, and named after the German word Tabu (taboo) for its extreme toxicity.
+The country stockpiled over 12,000 tons of the weapon, but it was not used for fear of Allied retaliation.
+After the war, the Western Allies and Soviet Union both discovered the agent, and nerve agent production became central to the Soviet and United States chemical weapons programs in the Cold War.
+Tabun was impractical, with the countries focusing on sarin, soman, and VX nerve agents instead.
+Tabun was only known to have been used in the extensive Iraqi chemical attacks of the Iran–Iraq War.

 Production and storage of tabun has been strictly regulated under the Chemical Weapons Convention and its implementing agency OPCW since 1997.
 As a Schedule 1 Toxic Chemical, the synthesis of more than 100 grams of the substance per year must be declared to the organization, and no signatory nation can possess more than one ton of the chemical.
 Modern usage of Tabun is limited to research purposes in minute amounts.

-Chemistry and Synthesis
+Chemistry and synthesis

 Reactions

 Tabun can be deactivated chemically using common oxidizing agents such as sodium hypochlorite.